 Policy Committee: The focus of the Policy Committee is to ensure that all Board of Education policies and by-laws are current, relevant and readily available to all members of the Board and Community.
 The responsibilities of the Policy Committee include:

-state and federal regulation, as mandated by the State Board of Education or as necessitated by changes within
+in state and federal regulation, as mandated by the State Board of Education or as necessitated by

 3. Ensuring that all policy and by-law changes proposed by the Policy Committee are reviewed and then voted